angular-schule/website-articles/blog/2020-01-everything-github/README.md

 **Additional remarks:**

-Many thanks to [Danny Koppenhagen](https://twitter.com/d_koppenhagen/), for proofreading this article.
+Many thanks to [Ferdinand Malcher](https://twitter.com/fmalcher01/) and [Danny Koppenhagen](https://twitter.com/d_koppenhagen/) for proofreading this article.

 <!--
 Header picture from 123RF, file no. 79671895. no credits required